RutwikSatish/SpendLens/Readme.md

 ---

-**Built by Rutwik Satish** · MS Engineering Management, Northeastern University
+**Built by Rutwik Satish** · MS Engineering Management, Northeastern University · May 2026
-SAP Ariba Procurement Certified · SAP Ariba Sourcing Certified · May 2026
 [linkedin.com/in/rutwiksatish](https://linkedin.com/in/rutwiksatish)